Aankhen (2002 film): Copycat crimes

 Between 2004/05, two bank robberies occurred on Mira Road in Maharashtra by a man named Feroz Sheikh and several accomplices, who were said to have been inspired by the film.
 The robbers took several lakh rupees (100,000), and planned to use it to start a business.
 The culprits were eventually nabbed but not all the money was recovered.

-PC Game
+Video game

-A computer game based on film was created for promotional purposes in a tie in with IndiaFM and Hungama.com (Now collectively known as Bollywood Hungama).
+A computer game based on film was created for promotional purposes in a tie in with IndiaFM and Hungama.com (now collectively known as Bollywood Hungama).
 It was launched at the IIFA press conference on 14 March 2002.

 Sequel

 The sequel was first announced in 2006 and has been in production since shortly after the release on Aankhen.
-The director Shah was dropped due to differences with producer Doshi, and directing duties will be taken over by Sachin.
-On 19 March 2016 in an interview with Anees Bazmee about his film "No Entry Mein Entry", Anees stated that he is working on a script for "Aankhen 2".
+The director Shah was dropped due to differences with producer Doshi, and directing duties were taken over by Sachin.
+On 19 March 2016 in an interview with Anees Bazmee about his film No Entry Mein Entry, Anees stated that he is working on a script for Aankhen 2.
 In March 2019 Bazmee confirmed that the cast for the film has been finalized.
-Saif Ali Khan and Jacqueline Fernandez are roped in to play the leads apart from Amitabh Bachchan.
+Saif Ali Khan and Jacqueline Fernandez were roped in to play the leads apart from Amitabh Bachchan.

+The film eventually passed on to director Abhinay Deo, who in 2023 confirmed that the film had been officially shelved after Bachchan opted out of the sequel.